TannerDale/TannerDale/README.md

 ### Hello there!  :shipit:

-- Ruby on Rails software developer specializing in back-end engineering
+I am a Ruby on Rails software developer specializing in back-end engineering.

+- I am curretly:
   - Completing an education from the Turing School of Software and Design
-- Former customer service coach and manager
+  - Learning C# on the side and hoping to make a video game someday soon
+- Fun Facts:
-- Have cooked over 100 briskets at once
+  - I have cooked over 100 briskets at once
-- May or may not have crashed my mountain bike a few times
+  - I may or may not have crashed my mountain bike a few times
-- Learning C# on the side, hoping to make a video game someday soon
+  - I taught baseball at a camp in Haiti

 [![TannerDale's GitHub stats](https://github-readme-stats.vercel.app/api?username=TannerDale&theme=great-gatsby)](https://github.com/anuraghazra/github-readme-stats)